Visit the UW Environmental Health & Safety page on chemical safety for additional information.

 Chemical Hazard Communication (HazCom)

 Individuals who work with or near hazardous substances need to be aware of the identity, potential physical and health hazards, and the safe work practices that can minimize exposure.
-To assure individual health and safety, and meet regulatory requirements, the UW developed the Chemical Hazard Communication (HazCom) Program to address how to classify chemical hazards, and communicate the hazards and safeguards required to protect individuals from exposure to those hazards.

 - EH&S Bothell can help you with training, recommended PPE for specific areas, SDS inventory and training through MyChem